-- 1.3.1 The Client's key themes which the Supplier is required to deliver are - planning for the future, - growing our capability, - building stronger relationships, - efficient and effective delivery and - improved customer services. - 1.3.2The Supplier's executive leadership team need to fully understand their role.
-As Lean Continual Improvement innovation leaders, they - commit themselves to self-development in terms of Lean Continual Improvement and Structured Innovation, not only by attending training workshops, but through background reading, - coach others in terms of Lean Continual Improvement and Structured Innovation, - drive and support a culture of daily Lean Continual Improvement, kaizen and innovation and - create the Continual Improvement and innovation vision which aligns goals both vertically and horizontally, to meet the needs of the Client. - 1.3.3 The Supplier's executive leadership team ensures that the continual improvement requirements, based upon Lean principles, are fulfilled at all times and actively drive Lean deployment in every aspect of their organisation. - 1.3.4 The Supplier pro-actively manages its supply chain to ensure collaborative working takes place at all times to drive efficiency and achieve reductions in cost. - 1.3.5 The Supplier identifies its key value streams to provide the service or provide the works and have a systematic and prioritised approach for the continuous/ongoing review and improvement of these value streams.
-The review of the value streams also includes the analysis and improvement of the processes and procedures in Appendix 4.
+- 1.3.1 The Client's key themes which the Contractor is required to deliver are - planning for the future, - growing our capability, - building stronger relationships, - efficient and effective delivery and - improved customer services. - 1.3.2 The Contractor's executive leadership team need to fully understand their role as Continual Improvement Lean Innovation Leaders, they should - commit themselves to self-development in terms of Lean Continual Improvement and Structured Innovation, not only by attending training workshops, but through background reading, - coach others in terms of Lean Continual Improvement and Structured Innovation, - drive and support a culture of daily Lean Continual Improvement, kaizen and innovation and - create the Continual Improvement and innovation vision which aligns goals both vertically and horizontally, to meet the needs of the Client. - 1.3.3 The Contractor's executive leadership team ensures that the continual improvement requirements, based upon Lean principles, are fulfilled at all times and actively drive Lean deployment in every aspect of their organisation. - 1.3.4 The Contractor pro-actively manages their supply chain to ensure collaborative working takes place at all times to drive efficiency and achieve reductions in cost. - 1.3.5 The Contractor identifies their key value streams to deliver the works and have a systematic and prioritised approach for the continuous/ongoing review and improvement of these value streams.
+The review of the value streams also includes the analysis and improvement of the processes and procedures contained within the Scope section S 600.
 The review of the value streams identifies waste and removes it.

-- 1.3.6 The Supplier actively seeks out improvement opportunities that primarily generate reductions in the cost of providing the service or providing the works whilst also still meeting the needs of the customer.
-The Supplier not only generates new and original improvement opportunities but makes full use of the Client's Lean Knowledge Transfer Packs (KTP) (in Appendix 2), which detail improvement ideas from the highways sector, that it can deploy on its phase of the construction process - 1.3.7 The Supplier ensures that its employees and its supply chain's employees have Lean Continual Improvement and Structured Innovation skills and understanding.
-The level of skill and understanding required varies depending on the role being executed, but the Supplier trains sufficient numbers of employees to meet the needs of the business and those of the Client. - 1.3.8 The Supplier ensures that every employee from the most senior leader down, has Lean Continual Improvement goals incorporated into its annual personal development plans.
-These goals contribute to the efficiency targets that the Client is required to achieve, as defined in the Client's Strategic Business Plan in Appendix 2. - 1.3.9 The Supplier ensures the realisation of the cost savings for all payment types in the contract (Target Cost or Cost Reimbursable) by using Lean Continual Improvement and Structured Innovation techniques.
-These efficiencies are registered on the Client's regional efficiency register, with supporting evidence lodged as a Benefit Realisation Capture Form (BRCF) and KTP on the National Highways Lean tracker in Appendix 2. - 1.3.10 The Supplier delivers other benefits that result in an improvement to the quality of the service or works at a reduced or no additional cost to the Client, whilst also meeting the requirements of the customer.
+- 1.3.6 The Contractor actively seeks out improvement opportunities that primarily generate reductions in the cost of Providing the Works whilst also still meeting the needs of the customer.
+The Contractor not only generates new and original improvement opportunities but makes full use of the Client's Lean Knowledge Transfer Packs (KTP), which detail improvement ideas from the highways sector, that they can deploy on their phase of the construction process (see Annex 02). - 1.3.7 The Contractor ensures that their employees and their supply chain's employees have Lean Continual Improvement and Structured Innovation skills and understanding.
+The level of skill and understanding required varies depending on the role being executed, but the Contractor trains sufficient numbers of employees to meet the needs of the business and those of the Client. - 1.3.8 The Contractor ensures that every employee from the most senior leader down, has Lean Continual Improvement goals incorporated into their annual personal development plans.
+These goals contribute to the efficiency targets that the Client is required to achieve, as defined in the Highways England's Strategic Business Plan of 2015 to 2020 and beyond. - 1.3.9 The Contractor ensures the realisation of the cost savings for all payment types in the contract by using Lean Continual Improvement and Structured Innovation techniques.
+These efficiencies are registered on the Client's regional efficiency register, with supporting evidence lodged as a Benefit Realisation Capture Form (BRCF) and KTP on the Highways England Lean tracker (see Annex 02). - 1.3.10 The Contractor delivers other benefits that result in an improvement to the quality of the works at a reduced or no additional cost to the Client, whilst also meeting the requirements of the customer.